PaddlePaddle/PaddleFL/docs/source/examples/md/gru4rec_examples.md

 # Example to train gru4rec model with FedAvg Strategy

-This doc introduce how to use PaddleFL to train model with Fl Strategy.
+This document introduces how to use PaddleFL to train a model with Fl Strategy.

 ### Dependencies
 - paddlepaddle>=1.6

 ### How to install PaddleFL
-please use the python which has installed paddlepaddle.
+Please use python which has paddlepaddle installed
 ```sh
 python setup.py install
 ```

 ### Model
-[Gru4rec](https://arxiv.org/abs/1511.06939) is the classical session-based recommendation model.
-The details implement by paddlepaddle is [here](https://github.com/PaddlePaddle/models/tree/develop/PaddleRec/gru4rec).
+[Gru4rec](https://arxiv.org/abs/1511.06939) is a classical session-based recommendation model.
+Detailed implementations with paddlepaddle is [here](https://github.com/PaddlePaddle/models/tree/develop/PaddleRec/gru4rec).

 ### Datasets